viamrobotics/docs/docs/services/slam/run-slam-cartographer.md

 In offline mode SLAM uses an existing dataset to create a map.

-* If you already have a dataset in `data_dir/data` from running SLAM in live mode, or wish to use another dataset for SLAM, grab the path to that dataset on your machine to complete part 4 of Step 2.
+* If you already have a dataset in `data_dir/data` from running SLAM in live mode, or wish to use another dataset for SLAM, grab the path to that dataset on your machine for your `"data_dir"` configuration attribute.
 * If you don't already have a dataset in `data_dir/data` from running SLAM in live mode, download Viam's [lab dataset](https://storage.googleapis.com/viam-labs-datasets/viam-old-office-small-pcd.zip).
 Copy it to the machine running `viam-server` and unzip it.
 For example: